SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex99/logon.md

 # How to connect to an SAP S/4HANA on premise system (DSAG-Technologietage 2023)

-This document describes how to create a **ABAP Project** to connect to an SAP S/4HANA on premise system-
+This document describes how to create an **ABAP Project** to connect to an SAP S/4HANA on premise system.

 <details>
  <summary>Click to expand!</summary>